Our Approach

 What we do specifically:

-To strengthen the knowledge of young farmers, Tchibo, in cooperation with City Coffee, has launched Coffee Clubs.
+Promote young talent & impart knowledge: To strengthen the knowledge of young farmers, Tchibo, in cooperation with City Coffee, has launched Coffee Clubs.
 These are school clubs that take place at seven schools in Mbyea and Mbozi.
 They cover content from cultivation to successful sale of coffee.
 Various modules deal with the recognition of plant diseases, competencies in fertilizers and the appropriate use of water.
 In addition, comprehensive information about correct pruning and high-yield harvesting methods is passed on.
 The trainings are not only intended to provide ecological content on cultivation and maintenance of coffee plants, but also to give participants the skills they need to successfully run a farm.
 Against this background, important aspects such as occupational safety and security as well as management skills are also addressed.
 The trainings often lead to increases in productivity and quality - an important motivational factor for the students.
 As part of the project, the parents provide the young people with a part of their farm where they can initially apply their knowledge - ideally, they can take it over in the future and thus secure the availability of coffee in Tanzania.

-Between October 2020 and September 2022, an additional project was created as part of the Coffee Clubs.
+Fruit project: Between October 2020 and September 2022, an additional project was created as part of the Coffee Clubs.
 In total, we have planted over 30,000 coffee plants and over 8,400 fruit trees with City Coffee during this period - from avocados to bananas to mangoes and papayas.
 Of the fruit trees, almost 5,000 were grown at the seven schools, the other part was taken home by a total of 347 participants of the Coffee Clubs.
 On the one hand, this improves the nutritional situation both in the schools and at the families' homes, and on the other hand, the farmers' families have an additional source of income through possible sales.
 The diversification of the fields also has a positive impact on soil health.

-In total, Coffee Clubs have been established in seven Tanzanian schools, with a total of 908 students participating.
+Successes: In total, Coffee Clubs have been established in seven Tanzanian schools, with a total of 908 students participating.
 Of these, 240 are graduates, the remaining 668 are current students.
 Even after graduation, the positive influence of the Coffee Clubs is evident - 65% of the graduates are still involved in coffee cultivation.

 The schools have provided land for the Coffee Clubs, allowing students to gain experience and apply the learned knowledge at home afterwards.
 Win-win: This allows the school to generate additional income, which in turn benefits the schools and students.
+The Coffee Clubs have great potential: The students learn the proper handling of the plants and fertilizers and bring their knowledge home, where their parents in turn learn from their children.
+Indirectly, the whole family benefits.
+The Coffee Clubs concept is attracting interest and we are in regular exchange with local institutions and organizations on the topic.

+What we learn from this program: Involving women in the project is a challenge.
+Of the graduates, 45% are women and 55% are men.
+In the future, we want to improve gender inclusion and focus even more on integrating and involving all genders.
+To this end, the Coffee Club trainers will also be trained.
+Experience has shown that Coffee Clubs work best at schools where the school management fully supports the topic.
 In personal as well as professional partnerships, misunderstandings and a different understanding of the situation can occur.
 We had originally thought of using the fruit trees as shade trees for the coffee plants and to promote the diversification of the soils.
 The fruit trees were partly planted on free-standing fields, as this was quicker to implement.
 We have learned from this to communicate even more clearly with each other and to be more precise in our respective statements.

 Duration: November 1, 2022 to January 31, 2028